bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

 Arithmetic Mean
 ---------------

 The *arithmetic* mean is a sample statistic you have probably seen before; what you probably didn't know is it is not the *only* way of calculating the mean.
 You will see in the next few sections alternate ways of calculating a quantity that is meant to represent the *mean* of a sample.
-Each of these :ref:`sample statistics<sample_statistic>` represents a way of quantifying the notion of "*central tendency*"
+Each of these *sample statistics* represents a way of quantifying the notion of "*central tendency*"

 Before getting to the good stuff, let's review the *arithmetic* mean.
 There are two equivalent ways of defining the *sample mean*.